Life Cycle Analysis: Measuring, Evaluating and Reducing Our Environmental Impact

 About Plastipak Packaging, Inc.

 Plastipak Packaging, Inc., a wholly-owned subsidiary of Plastipak Holdings, Inc., is a world leader in the design and manufacture of high-quality, rigid plastic containers for the food, beverage, and consumer products industries.
 Plastipak is also a leading recycler of rigid plastic packaging, producing food-grade post-consumer recycled resin for inclusion in new packaging.
 Plastipak operates more than 40 sites in the United States, South America and Europe, with a total of over 6,500 employees.
 Its customers include some of the world’s most respected and recognized consumer brands.
 Plastipak is also a leading innovator in the packaging industry, holding more than 420 United States patents for its state-of-the-art package designs and manufacturing processes.
 In addition, Plastipak licenses various packaging technologies around the world.
 Plastipak was founded in 1967 and is headquartered in Plymouth, Michigan.
-Additional information about Plastipak can be found at its website www.plastipak.com
+Additional information about Plastipak can be found at www.plastipak.com.